EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 Since recursive composite public keys are disallowed in {{I-D.ounsworth-pq-composite-keys}}, no component signature may itself be a composite; ie the signature generation process MUST fail if one of the private keys K1 or K2 is a composite.

-A composite signature MUST produce, and include in the output, a signature value for every component key in and include in the output, a signature value for every component key in the corresponding CompositePublicKey, and they MUST be in the same order; ie in the output, S1 MUST correspond to K1, S2 to K2.
+A composite signature MUST produce, and include in the output, a signature value for every component key in the corresponding CompositePublicKey, and they MUST be in the same order; ie in the output, S1 MUST correspond to K1, S2 to K2.

 ### Composite Verify {#sec-comp-sig-verify}